RyoSogawa/react-resizable-layout/README.md

 | `Enter`                           | Reset the splitter to the initial position |

+## About mouse support
+Double-click on the splitter to return it to its initial position.

 ## Contribution

 Please feel free to open an issue or make a pull request.